-This beautiful Bugatti will be the headline lot at Gooding & Company’s inaugural European sale on 1 April in London – but we first wrote about it back in our November 2008 issue.
+This beautiful Bugatti will be the headline lot at Gooding & Company’s inaugural European sale on 5 September at the Concours of Elegance – but we first wrote about it back in our November 2008 issue.
 Here’s the full story…

 It’s rare to find any classic car in timewarp condition, but it’s little short of miraculous for a prized exotic with a captivating history.

 This wonderfully patinated Bugatti Type 59 has had just five owners in 75 years, including a king with the finest taste in automobiles of any royal.

 Fuse that low ownership and remarkable pedigree with one of Ettore Bugatti’s most beautiful Grand Prix designs, plus a second competition sortie as one of the fastest sports cars in France – driven by a resistance hero – and you begin to appreciate why chassis 57248 is one of the most coveted of Molsheim’s machines.

 Also key to this car’s special mystique is its limited public exposure over nearly eight decades.

 Thankfully, all of its owners have appreciated its remarkably original state and meticulously preserved its precious aura while still enjoying this French thoroughbred’s driving rewards.